 The Australian Paediatric Surveillance Unit (APSU) is an active surveillance mechanism for prospective, national identification and study of children (<15 years) with uncommon conditions of childhood, including rare infectious and vaccine preventable diseases, genetic disorders, child mental health problems, and rare injuries.
-Each month the APSU sends an e-mail or paper report card to approximately 1,300 paediatricians and other child health clinicians.
+Each month the APSU sends an e-mail or paper report card to approximately 1,360 paediatricians and other child health clinicians.
 Clinicians are asked to indicate whether or not they have seen a child newly diagnosed with any of the listed conditions listed.
 Clinicians reporting cases are asked to provide details about demographics, diagnosis, treatments and short-term outcomes.
-All negative and positive reports are logged into a database and the report card return rate has been maintained at over 90% over the last 16 years.
+All negative and positive reports are logged into a database and the report card return rate has been maintained at over 90% over the last 19 years.

-Communicable diseases currently under surveillance include: acute flaccid paralysis (to identify potential cases of poliovirus infection); congenital cytomegalovirus infection; congenital rubella; perinatal exposure to HIV and HIV infection, neonatal herpes simplex virus infection; neonatal varicella, congenital varicella, severe complications of varicella, intussusception and its causes (e.g. rotavirus infection), and acute rheumatic fever (group A Streptococcus infection).
-After demonstrating feasibility in 2007, APSU has also conducted surveillance for severe complications of influenza during the influenza season.
+Communicable diseases currently under surveillance include: acute flaccid paralysis (to identify potential cases of poliovirus infection); congenital cytomegalovirus infection; congenital rubella; perinatal exposure to HIV and HIV infection, neonatal herpes simplex virus infection; neonatal varicella, congenital varicella, severe complications of varicella, and juvenile onset recurrent respiratory papillomatosis.

+After demonstrating feasibility in 2007, APSU continues to conduct surveillance for severe complications of influenza during the influenza season each year.
 In 2009 APSU contributed to the national surveillance effort during the Influenza H1N1 09 pandemic.